thi-ng/umbrella/CONTRIBUTING.md

 ### Imports

-To encourage small(er) file sizes of production artefacts, most source files are organized to only contain a small number of related functions / classes.
+To encourage small(er) file sizes of production artifacts, most source files are organized to only contain a small number of related functions/classes.
 Package internal imports MUST always refer to the actual source file, whereas imports from other packages MUST only use the package name.
 This is because of the way each package is built and output in 3 different module formats (ES6, CJS, UMD).

 ### Sorted imports

 Please ensure you're updating the list imports in changed files to be sorted by package name.
-In VSCode it's as easy as hitting `Alt + Shift + O` or choosing "Organize imports" from the command pallette.
+In VSCode it's as easy as hitting `Alt + Shift + O` or choosing "Organize imports" from the command palette.

 ### No default exports